M-Abdullah07/Pharmacy-Billing-App/README.md

 * Sidebar navigation is also functioning
 * Sidebar signout and user info moved from header to sidebar
 * `ctrl+j` to open up the command
-* searching added to the command
+* Searching added to the command
+* Implemented Dark mode

 # Up Next...
 * quick naviagation through the command